mulekick/soubassement-react/README.md

 3. You can then copy/paste the contents of ```.server.key``` and ```.server.crt``` in the dotenv config file of your choice.

-*Disclaimer : the point here is not to deliver a lecture on TLS best practices, so I assume you are comfortable enough to decide by yourself how you'll manage your key pairs - in the event you aren't, a dummy key pair is provided in the .env files so HTTPS works out of the box (in those circumstances, seek assistance on the matter prior to pushing anything in production)*
+*Disclaimer : the point here is not to deliver a lecture on TLS best practices or secrets management in production, so I assume you are comfortable enough to decide by yourself how you'll manage your key pairs - in the event you aren't, a dummy key pair is provided in the .env files so HTTPS works out of the box (in those circumstances, seek assistance on the matter prior to pushing anything in production)*

 ## Available commands